Advanced NFL model reveals Buccaneers vs. Seahawks picks, score prediction

 How to bet Seahawks vs. Buccaneers in the NFL Week 5 matchup on Paramount+

 Kickoff from Lumen Field is set for 4:05 p.m.
 ET on CBS and Paramount+.
 Seattle is a 3.5-point favorite in the latest Buccaneers vs. Seahawks odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Seahawks are -189 money line favorites (risk $189 to win $100), while the Bucs are +157 underdogs.
 Before making any Seahawks vs. Buccaneers picks, make sure you check out the picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Buccaneers vs. Seahawks at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: